 It was painful to watch them struggle with the website.
 No other single piece of research would provide insights that show how difficult the experience is.

 Going back to my football (soccer) analogy, here is my starting eleven research team (Research FC)

 So, back to the original question I was asked, “if you could use only one form of research other than heuristic analysis, what would it be and why?”

 My answer would be User Testing.
 It would be my star player in the team.
 But it would have to be part of, and play for the benefit of, the overall team.

 Whilst Google Analytics may be the holding midfielder who does a lot of great unassuming work and User Testing may be the striker who scores the goals, they can’t exist alone or as a pair, they need the other nine players.

 An individual player can win you a game, but a team will win you the league.

-Look at your research elements as a team and used together they will find where you are losing money on your site and play an important role in helping you get back that lost money that is rightfully yours.
+Look at your research elements as a team; used together, they will find where you are losing money on your site and play an important role in helping you get back that lost money that is rightfully yours.

 At Endless Gain, we go one step ahead and recommend laboratory-based user testing over remote user testing.
 Our state-of-the-art biometric usability lab in Manchester, UK, can bring you not only usability and user research but also the vital biometric user research.